Skip to main content

 Being a Regular User does not prevent someone from owning or contributing content.

-• A Regular User can be granted ownership of a specific content item (e.g., an event, track, or video)
+• A Regular User can be granted ownership of a specific content item, such as an event, track, or video

 • For that item, they will have Content Owner–level permissions